bcneng/website/netiquette/README.md

 # BcnEng's slack netiquette

 Welcome to BcnEng's slack netiquette.
-If you don't agree with some guideline or whish to propose an improvement, feel free to open a pull request.
+If you do not agree with some guideline or whish to propose an improvement, feel free to open a pull request.

 ## Definition